mopidy/mopidy-pandora/README.rst

 **sort_order** defaults to the date that the station was added.
 Use 'A-Z' to display the list of stations in alphabetical order.

+**cache_time_to_live** specifies how long station and genre lists should be cached for between refreshes.
+Setting this to '0' will disable caching entirely and ensure that the latest lists are always retrieved from Pandora.

 **EXPERIMENTAL EVENT HANDLING IMPLEMENTATION:** use these settings to work around the limitations of the current Mopidy core and web extensions: